kwilkins/dnd/west-marches/down-time-actions.md

 Proprietor: Captain Amy Starc(Human Fighter)

 Downtime options:

 * Roll a Strength, Dexterity, or Charisma check to gain some information from the town guards(level 0)
 * Spend 25gp to gain a fitness bonus(1d4).
 You can use this bonus at any time on a Strength, Dexterity or Constitution skill check or saving throw *before* you make the roll.(level 1)
     * Can have multiple, but cannot use multiple uses on a single roll.

 Improve this feature to level 2 to gain the following options:

 * Auto succeed on your info roll for common information that the guards would know
 * Add another d4 to fitness bonus option
 * Gain a one-time advantage on any Strength, Dexterity or Charisma skill or saving throw
-  * Cannot have multiple.
+    * Cannot have more than one at a time.

 OR